ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 The servers of SponsorBlock are likely having issues right now.
 Review the [current status](https://status.sponsor.ajay.app/) of SponsorBlock.

-## 29 YouTube playback speed menu entry missing

-This was a side-effect of the `Spoof client` patch, which was already fixed in a later release of ReVanced Patches.
-Patch YouTube with the latest version of ReVanced Patches.

-## 30 YouTube player swipe gestures not working

-This is currently a side-effect of the `Spoof client` patch.
-The issue is tracked [here](https://github.com/ReVanced/revanced-patches/issues/3208).

-## 31 YouTube live streams playing in low-resolution

-This is currently a side-effect of the `Spoof client` patch.
-The issue is tracked [here](https://github.com/ReVanced/revanced-patches/issues/3208).

 ## 32 YouTube video not playing

 If the video is instantly paused when you press the play button, you must disable Picture in Picture due to an issue with your OS/YouTube.
 If playback stops and buffers infinitely, see [this](https://www.reddit.com/r/revancedapp/comments/1fk5dph/spoofing_fixes_for_youtube/) Reddit post.